-The Smithsonian Institute presents a viewing from the Mother Tongue Film Festival at the Embassy Theater in Fort Wayne, Indiana from 7:00 p.m. to 10:00 p.m. on Friday November 1st, 2019.
-After the short, and the feature-length film, a panel will discuss the films and answer questions.
+The Smithsonian Institution presents a viewing from the Mother Tongue Film Festival at the Embassy Theatre in Fort Wayne, Indiana from 7:00 p.m. to 10:30 p.m. on Friday November 1st, 2019.
+After the short, and the feature-length film, a panel (including Daryl Baldwin and George Ironstrack of the Myaamia Center, and Mary Linn of the Smithsonian Institution) will discuss the films and answer questions.

 “The Smithsonian’s Mother Tongue Film Festival celebrates cultural and linguistic diversity by showcasing films and filmmakers from around the world over four days of free screenings in Washington, D.C.

 Since 2016, the annual festival has opened on February 21, International Mother Language Day.
 In 2019, the Mother Tongue Film Festival will be featured as a major event of the United Nations’ Year of Indigenous Languages.”

 In the first feature-length Haida film, Edge of the Knife tells a story of pride, tragedy, and penance.